pandaadir05/re-architect/docs/web_interface.md

 - `/api/performance`: Returns performance metrics of the analysis
 - `/api/summary`: Returns summary statistics of the analysis

-## Frontend Components
+## Web Interface Components

-The React frontend is organized into the following components:
+The web interface provides the following views:

-- **App**: Main application component that sets up routing and global state
-- **Navbar**: Top navigation bar with application controls
-- **Sidebar**: Navigation sidebar for accessing different parts of the application
 - **Dashboard**: Overview page with summary statistics and charts
-- **BinaryAnalysis**: Page for exploring the binary structure and properties
-- **FunctionView**: Detailed view of a specific function with decompiled code and summaries
+- **Function Browser**: View and explore identified functions
-- **DataStructureView**: Visualization of data structures and their relationships
+- **Data Structure Explorer**: Visualization of data structures and their relationships
-- **TestHarness**: Page for managing and running generated test harnesses
+- **Test Management**: Interface for managing and running generated test harnesses
 - **Settings**: Configuration options for the application

 ## Getting Started